-Even though water use in 2015 was below the District's 2020 GPCD target, it is by no means certain this will still be the case in 2020.
-Following the 1987-91 drought, there was a slow but steady rebuilding of demand over several years.
+Thus, even though water use in 2015 was below the District's interim GPCD target, it is by no means certain the District will meet its 2020 target.
+Following the 1987-91 drought, there was a steady rebuilding of demand over several years.
 The potential exists for the same type of demand rebound following the present drought.
-It would not be prudent to assume the hard work of demand management needed to meet the 2020 target is done.
-Continued investment in conservation will be needed to ensure compliance with SB X7-7.
+Thus it would not be prudent to assume the hard work of demand management needed to meet the 2020 target is done.
+Continued investment in conservation will be needed.
+Indeed, as discussed in the next section Cal Water's demand forecast models suggest that a rebound in demand by 2020 to a level above the legislated target is more likely than not in the Dominguez District.